sheycc/sheycc/README.md

 I’m working to become a great Front-End Software Developer 👩‍💻💻...
 Currently learning a lot of stuff 🔭.

-👀 I’m also interested in movies🎬, fitness lifestyle🏃‍♀️, animals🐶🐱 and life in general... 🌱🌸!
+👀 I’m also interested in movies🎬, fitness lifestyle🏃‍♀️, animals🐶🐱 and life in general...🌱🌸!